-3.3 LINKING THE ARIC FOLLOW-UP CALLS AND THE ARIC VISIT 6 EXAMINATION
+3.3 LINKING THE ARIC FOLLOW-UP CALLS AND THE ARIC VISIT 7 EXAMINATION

-In earlier exam visits recruitment of ARIC participants occurred at the time of the annual ARIC follow-up phone call.
-ARIC visit 5/NCS followed a different approach to fit within the two-year examination time, to accommodate high risk cohort members, and to allow for home and LTC visits.

-Systematic approaches to recruitment were avoided however to reduce possible drift or bias in the data collected.
+In earlier ARIC exam visits recruitment occurred at the time of the annual ARIC follow-up phone call.
+The ARIC Recruitment Committee will coordinate recruitment schedules for Visit 7 that can accommodate high risk cohort members, and/or different schedules for home and LTCF visits, while avoiding systematic approaches to reduce possible bias in the data collected.

-The timeline for ARIC visit 6 requires recruiting and scheduling all participants during an 18-month period.
+The timeline for ARIC visit 7 requires recruiting and scheduling all participants during the period 2018-2019.
 To be sure that study participants are made aware of the exam early in the process and can schedule the visit at their convenience, all participants will be invited to the exam during the first 6 months of the visit period in conjunction with the corresponding AFU or sAFU call.
-However, recruitment coordinators and staff at the field centers can exercise their discretion to invite earlier or later some participants, or to separate the recruitment call from the AFU or sAFU calls.
+However, recruitment coordinators and staff at the field centers can exercise discretion to invite earlier or later some participants, or to separate the recruitment call from the AFU or sAFU calls.

-To facilitate recruitment, the Coordinating Center has created a recruitment report in CDART that includes information on all living participants who are still eligible for recruitment (specifically, the report excludes those who have already been scheduled, have refused, or are lost to follow-up).
+To facilitate recruitment, the Coordinating Center has created recruitment tools and reports in CDART that includes information on all living participants who are still eligible for recruitment (specifically, the report excludes those who have already been scheduled, have refused, or are lost to follow-up).